RA-Development/UnitedMarketsApp/README.md

 # UnitedMarketsApp

-Angular aplication for exam project United Markets.
-For more information read the report.
+For more information, please read the report.